jxwleong/jtag-boundary-scan/README.md

 <div align="center">
   Figure 4.
 Example of EXTEST from [2.]
 </div>
 Based the circuitry on Figure 4. , EXTEST instruction can test Stuck-at fault and short circuit between pins/ chips.
+To test the
+Stuck-at fault defect at chip #1, a test pattern of `0bxxxx 1xxx` can be preloaded on chip #1 by using `SAMPLE/PRELOAD` instruction.
+Then, `EXTEST` instruction can be loaded in chip #1.
+For chip #2, sample the I/O pins by using `SAMPLE/ PRELOAD` instruction.
+If the results of sampling shows `0bxxx1 xxxx`.
+Then, the pin is Stuck-at fault.

 ![Boundary Scan Register Extest](https://i.ibb.co/XLz80cc/ezgif-com-gif-maker-2.gif)
 <div align="center">